Ringo Starr: 2003–2009: Choose Love and Liverpool 8

 His 2005 release Choose Love eschewed the star-guests approach of his last two studio albums but failed to chart in the UK or the US.
 That same year, Liverpool's City Council announced plans to demolish Starr's birthplace, 9 Madryn Street, stating that it had "no historical significance".
 The LCC later announced that the building would be taken apart brick by brick and preserved.

 Starr released the album Liverpool 8 in January 2008, coinciding with the start of Liverpool's year as the European Capital of Culture.
 Hudson was the initial producer of the recordings, but after a falling out with Starr, he was replaced by David A. Stewart.
 Starr performed the title track at the opening ceremony for Liverpool's appointment, but thereafter attracted controversy over his seemingly unflattering comments about his city of birth.
 Later that year, he was the object of further criticism in the press for posting a video on his website in which he harangued fans and autograph hunters for sending him items to sign.
 (Note: In the video, posted on 10 October 2008, Starr told fans that he was too busy and would not be signing autographs after 20 October.)

-In April 2009, he reunited with McCartney at the David Lynch Foundation's "Change Begins Within" benefit concert, held at New York's Radio City Music Hall.
+In April 2009, Starr reunited with McCartney at the David Lynch Foundation's "Change Begins Within" benefit concert, held at New York's Radio City Music Hall.
 Having played his own set beforehand, Starr joined McCartney for the finale and performed "With a Little Help from My Friends", among other songs.
 Starr also appeared on-stage during Microsoft's June 2009 E3 press conference with Yoko Ono, McCartney and Olivia Harrison to promote The Beatles: Rock Band video game.